muratovm/blog/content/blog/guides/security/simple_image_watermark.md

 {{< img src="/img/diagrams/dwt.png" caption="https://www.intechopen.com/chapters/18615" class="img-fluid" >}}

-### Least Signifiacant Bit Watermarking
+### Least Significant Bit Watermarking
-To implement watermarking in your images, you can use various libraries and tools available in programming languages like Python, Java, or C#.
-Here’s a simple example using Python with the stegano library.
+To implement the simplest form of invisible watermarking in your images, you can use the cv2 library in Python to read in the image and modify the last bits of each pixel.

 ```python
 import cv2